-SITCM hosts a range of seminars/workshops throughout the academic year and invites distinguished national and international TCM academics and practitioners to conduct the seminars.
-Students are encouraged to attend these seminars which are advertised on the campus notice board, in the student newsletter, on the Events page of the website and via email.
+SITCM hosts a range of seminars throughout the academic year and invites distinguished national and international TCM academics and practitioners to conduct the seminars.
+Students are encouraged to attend these seminars, which are advertised on the campus notice board, in the student newsletter, on the SITCM website's Upcoming Events page and via email.